BaseUQ/mRNArchitect/README.md

 5. **Run Optimization:**

-   Click **RUN** to start the sequence optimization.
-Once complete, results will be available under the **OUTPUT** tab, where the optimized sequence can be viewed and downloaded.
+   Click **Optimize sequence** to start the sequence optimization.
+Once complete, the optimized sequence(s) can be viewed and downloaded.
+From the results page, you may click **< Back** to edit your sequence or parameters to run another optimization.

 6. **Submit for Synthesis:**